 YPPAE seeks not only to provide theatre works of profound aesthetic and educational value through our performances, but also to achieve our educational objectives of enhancing every child’s confidence and developing his or her sense of identity through creative drama.

-Under the guidance of our advisor, Mr Tang Chia-Yu, YPPAE has established our very own Theatre Performing Arts Training framework – an integration of Confucian philosophy and Western theories in creative drama – to nurture our children into artistes.
+Under the guidance of Mr Tang Chia-Yu, YPPAE has established our very own Theatre Performing Arts Training framework – an integration of Confucian philosophy and Western theories in creative drama – to nurture our children into artistes.

 History of YPPAE

-YPPAE is registered as non-profit status as an Institution of Public Character (IPC).
+YPPAE is registered as non-profit status as an Institution of Public Character (IPC)

 Originally established in 1973 by the former Singapore Broadcasting Corporation (SBC), YPPAE has its roots in producing Mandarin radio broadcasting programmes for children.
 We have also produced supplementary resources for the Curriculum Planning Division of the Ministry of Education.